Hubie Brooks: Montreal Expos

 Montreal Expos shortstops batted .212 with no home runs and 35 RBIs in 1984.
 Thus, the team went into the offseason looking to upgrade at that position.
 On December 10, 1984, the Expos and Mets pulled off the blockbuster deal of the Winter Meetings when the Mets sent Brooks, pitcher Floyd Youmans, catcher Mike Fitzgerald, and outfielder Herm Winningham to the Expos for perennial All-Star catcher Gary Carter.

 Plugged into the clean-up spot in Montreal's batting order, Brooks blossomed into a Silver Slugger Award–winning shortstop in 1985.
 He drove in a career-high 100 runs, which led the team and was second only to Cal Ripken Jr. among major league shortstops (110).
 Brooks was batting .333 with 14 home runs and 54 RBIs at the 1986 All-Star break to earn his first All-Star selection.
 Five games after the break, however, he tore ligaments in his left thumb, ending his season.
 He was named the NL's Silver Slugger at short for a second season in a row regardless of his time missed.

 Three games into the 1987 season, Brooks was again sidelined by injury, this time by a hairline fracture of his right wrist.
 When he returned to the field, he resumed his role as the top slugging shortstop in the National League.
 Despite having missed more than a month of play with his wrist injury, Brooks clubbed 7 home runs and drove in 30 runs to earn his second consecutive All-Star nod.
 The game went into extra innings and was won by the National League when Brooks and Ozzie Virgil Jr. scored on Tim Raines' triple in the thirteenth inning.

 Following an injury to minor league outfield prospect Larry Walker playing winter ball, the Expos shifted Brooks to right field for the 1988 season.
 Despite his disappointment with the situation, Brooks responded with one of his best offensive seasons, batting .279 with 90 RBIs and a career-high 20 home runs.
 He spent one more season in right field for the Expos before departing via free agency.

 Los Angeles Dodgers

-The Atlanta Braves expressed interest in signing Brooks and returned him to third base for the 1990 season.
+The Atlanta Braves expressed interest in signing Brooks and returning him to third base for the 1990 season.
 However, Brooks ultimately opted to sign with his home team Los Angeles Dodgers and remain in right field.
 His contract contained a clause that disallowed him to be traded back to the Expos or to any American League team except the California Angels.

-Brooks batted .266 with 20 home runs and 91 RBIs in his only season with the Dodgers.
-After which, he was traded back to the New York Mets for pitchers Greg Hansell and Bob Ojeda.
+Brooks batted .266 with 20 home runs and 91 RBIs in his only season with the Dodgers, after which he was traded back to the New York Mets for pitchers Greg Hansell and Bob Ojeda.

 Brooks was unhappy about this trade, and it resulted in a poor performance on the field.
 He batted .238 with 16 home runs and 50 RBIs through 103 games when his 1991 season was cut short by a pinched nerve in his back.